Shopping for an Aquabot robot pool cleaner?

 In this 10-minute Aquabot buying guide, we review and compare the best Aquabot robot pool cleaners for in-ground and above ground pools.

-Aquabot’s range of automatic pool cleaners includes options for just about any type of pool, both residential and commercial, as well as above-ground and in-ground.
+Aquabot’s range of automatic cleaners includes options for just about any type of pool, both residential and commercial, as well as above-ground and in-ground.

-Aquabot robotic pool cleaners are generally cheaper compared to Dolphin pool robots, their main competition.
+Aquabot robotic cleaners are generally cheaper compared to Dolphin pool robots, their main competition.
 They are great for those who are looking for a pocket-friendly robotic pool cleaner.

-Budget-wise, you can spend as little as $300 for an above ground Aquabot pool cleaner or splurge out on a $1,000+ in-ground cleaner decked with all sorts of features.
+Budget-wise, you can spend as little as $300 for an above ground Aquabot cleaner or splurge out on a $1,000+ in-ground cleaner decked with all sorts of features.

 It all depends on your pool size, your pool cleaning needs, and what feature you are willing to spend more to enjoy.